VI. General Guidelines on Contracts and Biddable Work

 Notification of Labor Dispute

-Hotel agrees to notify Group in writing within ten (10) days after it becomes aware of any labor relations dispute involving Hotel and its employees including, but not limited to, union picketing, the filing of an Unfair Labor Practice charge, the expiration of a negotiated labor contract, an existing or impending strike or lockout or any other matter which could reasonably be construed as a labor-management relations dispute.
+Hotel agrees to notify Group in writing within ten (10) days after it becomes aware of any labor relations dispute involving Hotel and its employees including, but not limited to, union picketing, the filing of an Unfair Labor Practice charge by a union, the expiration of a negotiated labor contract, an existing or impending strike or lockout or any other matter which could reasonably be construed as a labor-management relations dispute.

 - Cancellation Clause: Either Hotel or Group may cancel this contract for any reason other than a termination for cause; canceling party agrees to provide written notice to the other party accompanied by a liquidated damage.
 Payment as indicated in the following scale: